ikluft/pelican-events/README.md

 Pelican plugin to embed event data in posts and generate iCalendar data

-This project was created for the [Portland Linux Kernel Meetup](https://ikluft.github.io/pdx-lkmu/) site.
-Its purpose is to create iCalendar data for the Linux Kernel meetup in Portland, Oregon and also to be general-use for other groups who find it helpful.
-The site is set up with a static site generator Pelican.
+This project was created for the [Portland Linux Kernel Meetup (PDX-LKMU)](https://ikluft.github.io/pdx-lkmu/) site.
+This is a refresh of the 2015 events plugin and includes improvements from Makerspace Esslingen.

+This plugin/module was made to generate iCalendar data for the Linux Kernel meetup in Portland, Oregon and also to be general-use for other groups who find it helpful.
+The PDX-LKMU site uses the static site generator Pelican.

-We intended to use a previously-existing "events" plugin to automatically generate iCalendar entries from events with calendar metadata.
-But the events plugin is unmaintained and doesn't generate enough iCalendar fields for our needs, where we need the Portland-area Calagator system to process its iCalendar output.
-Also, it's so old it doesn't implement the current "namespace plugin" standard for Pelican plugins, namely being a standalone Python module.
-That's what this project is intended to solve - rewrite it as a Python module and bring it up to current plugin standards.
+We intended to use the previously-existing "events" plugin to automatically generate iCalendar entries from events with calendar metadata.
+But the events plugin was unmaintained.
+It also didn't generate enough iCalendar properties for our needs, where we need the Portland-area Calagator system to process our iCalendar output.
+Also, the original events plugin was so old it didn't implement the current "namespace plugin" standard for Pelican plugins, namely being a standalone Python module.
+That's what this project was intended to solve - rewrite it as a Python module and bring it up to current plugin standards.

 Let's give credit to the volunteers who created the foundation this is built upon.
-This plugin is intended to pull together code from the legacy [events plugin by Federico Ceratto](https://github.com/getpelican/pelican-plugins/tree/master/events) and a forked [pelican-events-plugin by Makerspace Esslingen](https://github.com/Makerspace-Esslingen/pelican-events-plugin) into a plugin compliant with the current [namespace plugin structure](https://docs.getpelican.com/en/latest/plugins.html#namespace-plugin-structure).
+This plugin pulls together code from the legacy [events plugin by Federico Ceratto](https://github.com/getpelican/pelican-plugins/tree/master/events) and the forked [pelican-events-plugin by Makerspace Esslingen](https://github.com/Makerspace-Esslingen/pelican-events-plugin) into a plugin compliant with the current [namespace plugin structure](https://docs.getpelican.com/en/latest/plugins.html#namespace-plugin-structure).
+We also added support for more iCalendar properties, as many as make sense in a public setting.
+A security review excluded some properties which are intended for private email use, and could cause misconfiguration or be used for mischief.
+Those details are documented below.

 Installation
 ------------